 Archive for 'Military Records'

-Posted by Guest Blogger on October 30, 2013, under History, Military Records.
+Posted by Guest Blogger on December 5, 2013, under Archives II, History, Military Records.

-Posted by Guest Blogger on September 26, 2013, under Archives II, History, Military Records, Reference, The Process.
+Posted by Guest Blogger on November 15, 2013, under Know Your Records, Military Records, Reference.

-9-11 Adolf Hitler African American Alan Walker Alfie Paul American Red Cross American Revolution Civil War Constitution David Langbart deck logs Department of State District of Columbia DOJ donated materials Dwight D. Eisenhower FBI Foreign Service Posts Franklin D. Roosevelt Greg Bradsher J. Edgar Hoover John Jay looted art M. Marie Maxwell MFA&A Monique Politowski Monuments Men Onaona Guay OSS RG 24 RG 59 RG 60 RG 84 RG 286 RG 306 RG 469 Sylvia Naylor U.S. Army U.S. Marshals U.S. Navy USAID volunteers War Department World War I World War II
+9-11 Adolf Hitler African American Alan Walker Alfie Paul American Red Cross American Revolution Civil War Constitution David Langbart deck logs Department of State District of Columbia DOJ donated materials Dwight D. Eisenhower FBI Foreign Service Posts Franklin D. Roosevelt Greg Bradsher John Jay looted art M. Marie Maxwell MFA&A Monique Politowski Monuments Men Onaona Guay OSS RG 24 RG 59 RG 60 RG 65 RG 84 RG 286 RG 306 RG 469 Sylvia Naylor U.S. Army U.S. Marshals U.S. Navy USAID volunteers War Department World War I World War II